-The rates you’ll pay for Amazon ads depend on a number of different factors.
+The answer is, it depends.
+The rates for Amazon ads are influenced by several different factors.
 Here we’ll go over the average ad spends for Amazon vendors, how you’ll be charged, and how you can be smart about getting maximum conversions from your ad spend.

 Amazon ads by the numbers